-The cash flow statement shows how money enters and leaves your business, so you can see what you have available as working capital at a given time.
-The cash flow statement is necessary to show how quickly you can get cash if you need it, because it doesn't take into account things like raw materials or purchases made -- but not yet paid for -- on credit.
+The cash flow statement shows how money enters and leaves your business, so you can see what is available to you as working capital at a given time, A cash flow statement is necessary to show how quickly you can get cash if you need it Because it does not take into account things like raw materials or purchases made - but not yet paid for - on credit.

-The balance sheet shows three main things: your assets, your liabilities, and your equity.
-A balance sheet can show the present value of a business for the period it covers.
-Looking at your balance sheet can help you understand if you can meet your financial obligations.
+Balance Sheet presents three key things: your assets, liabilities and property rights, the balance sheet can show the present value of a business for the period you cover, and seeing your balance sheet can help you understand whether you can meet your financial obligations.

-This is a requirement of IFRS (International Financial Reporting Standards) and gives greater context about the information contained in your other financial statement documents.
-For example, your assets may be listed on the balance sheet, but the note on the financial statements document is where you will explain precisely what those assets are.
-The information in this document is required to ensure your compliance with standards and regulations.
+This is one of the requirements of IFRS (International Financial Reporting Standards) and gives greater context about the information contained in your other financial listing documents.
+For example, your assets may be listed on the balance sheet, but the note to the financial listing document is where you will accurately explain what those assets are, and the information contained in this document is required to ensure your compliance with standards and regulations.

 This document shows changes made to your company's capital, retained profits, accumulated reserves, and for the sole trader, it shows changes in equity, and for the partnership, it shows changes between the equity rights of both partners, in the company's case, the statement of change in equity shows how the equity share of all shareholders has changed.